rgoomar/CSS-Crash-Course/fundamentals/README.md

 Go through the files and change some of the ```padding``` values to ```margin``` and watch what happens.

+Also, open up your browser debugger and see how the padding or margin changes the element.

 ## Alignment
 There are many different ways to do alignments.
 You can add in ```float```, ```text-align```, and many more.
 But, this example focuses on those two for the time being.
 I encourage you to experiment and try to align your elements in whichever way you like.